akberthegreat2/Mirror/docs/concepts/signals.md

 # Signals

+Signals are announcements about what just happened.

-Signals announce facts about runtime progress.
-They are for observability, not control flow.
+They are for observation, not for control.

-## Core bus
+## Common uses

-`mirror_core.signals.SignalBus` provides named signal registration and emission for both sync and async receivers.
+- logging
+- metrics
+- tracing
+- progress reporting
+- audit trails

-## Common signal names
+## Typical signal names

 - `application.started`
-- `application.shutting_down`
-- `application.shutdown`
 - `pipeline.started`
-- `pipeline.finished`
 - `step.started`
-- `step.succeeded`
+- `step.finished`
 - `step.failed`
+- `worker.started`
-- `step.skipped`
+- `worker.stopped`

-## Guidance
+## Rule of thumb

-Receivers should be side-effect safe.
-Signal failures should be treated as observability problems, not a reason to change pipeline semantics.
+If you want to change what the pipeline does, use middleware.
+If you want to be told what happened, use signals.